harryhare/harryhare/README.md

 <br/>

 - 👋 Hi, I’m @harryhare
-- 👀 I’m interested in money
+- 👀 I’m interested in ...
-- 🌱 I’m currently learning how to make money
+- 🌱 I’m currently learning how to ...
-- 💞️ I’m looking to collaborate on making money
+- 💞️ I’m looking to collaborate on ...
 - 📫 Reach me: harryhare@163.com

 <!---